Aaryan-Ajith-Dev/Persistant-Data-Manager/README.md

 - Implemented rollback
 - Implemented commit
 - Implemented update
-- Implemented Mulitple Verions for a given data item
+- Implemented Mulitple Versions for a given data item
 - Implemented the corresponding uncommited versions of put, get, update

 ## Working of Transaction and Multiversion